Esowteric/browser-custom-dns/README.md

 ## Installation

-You should find all the referenced DLLs in the console's /bin/debug/ folder.
+You should find all the referenced DLLs and the console executbale in the console's /bin/debug/ folder.
 It builds okay with SharpDevelop 3 (and hopefully with Visual Studio C#).
+The console executable and the intercept DLL will probably be outdated, so build before running the console.

 ## Running the injector